Joplin, Missouri: 21st century

-The city has two major hospitals which serve the Four States region, Freeman Health System and Mercy Hospital Joplin, the latter replacing St. John's Regional Medical Center which was destroyed in the May 22, 2011, tornado.
-Freeman Hospital East and Landmark Hospital serve more specialized community health needs.
-The city's park system has nearly 1000 acre and includes a golf course, three swimming pools, 15 mi of walking/biking trails, the world's largest remaining globally unique Chert Glades and the Shoal Creek Nature Center located in Wildcat Park.
+The city had three hospitals at one time.
+Oak Hill Hospital, which was located at 34th & Indiana.
+Joplin General Hospital was founded by Dr. Kilbane and was later moved and renamed Oak Hill Hospital.
+Freeman Hospital merged with Oak Hill Hospital to become the Freeman-Oak Hill Hospital Health System.
+The city has two major hospitals now, which serve the Four States region, Freeman-Oak Hill Hospital Health System and Mercy Hospital Joplin, the latter replacing St. John's Regional Medical Center which was destroyed in the May 22, 2011, tornado.
+Freeman Hospital East, the former Oak Hill Hospital, and Landmark Hospital serve more specialized community health needs.
+The city's park system has nearly 1000 acre and includes a golf course, three swimming pools, 15 mi of walking/biking trails, Chert Glades and the Shoal Creek Nature Center located in Wildcat Park.
 A waterfall, Grand Falls, the highest continuously flowing in the state, is on Shoal Creek on the southern end of the city.
-Included in Schifferdecker Park is the Everett J. Ritchie Tri-State Mineral Museum and Dorothea B. Hoover Historical Museum, which holds a significant collection of minerals from the era of lead and zinc mining in the region.

 Numerous buildings in Joplin have been listed on the National Register of Historic Places for their historic and architectural significance.
 The city has undertaken Agenda 21; a major project to revitalize its Main Street downtown district, which lies on the historic Route 66.
 It has refurbished building facades, sidewalks, and added old-styled lamp posts, flower baskets, and benches to highlight the historic center of the city.
 A gasoline-powered citywide trolley system evokes images of the city's vibrant past.

 Numerous trucking lines such as CFI are headquartered in town, as the city is situated near the geographic and population centers of the nation.
-Eagle-Picher Industries, Tamko Building Products, AT&T Communications, and FAG Bearings are noted employers in Joplin, and Leggett & Platt (a Fortune 500) is located in nearby Carthage.
+Eagle-Picher Industries, Tamko Building Products, AT&T Communications, and Schaeffler Group are noted employers in Joplin, and Leggett & Platt (a Fortune 500) is located in nearby Carthage.
 The city is served by the Joplin Regional Airport located north of town near Webb City.